KenKundert/quantiphy/doc/user.rst

 Specifying Quantities
 .....................

-Normally, creating a :class:`quantiphy.Quantity` takes one or two arguments.
+Normally, creating a :class:`Quantity` takes one or two arguments.
 The first is taken to be the value, and the second, if given, is taken to be the model, which is a source of default values.

 The First Argument: The Value